 One can never consent to creep when one feels an impulse to soar. — Helen Keller

-My second book–nearing completion/now in manuscript form and due out in the spring of 2014—is entitled: A Time to Creep, A Time to Soar: Lessons learned for work and life from climbing Mt.
+My second book, A Time to Creep, A Time to Soar: Lessons learned for work and life from climbing Mt.
 Kilimanjaro.
 In addition to becoming my second book offering, this Kili topic is also my newest keynote presentation; which, as the title suggests, uses my climb experience as a metaphor and springboard for inspirational and concrete workplace (and life) applications.

 Here, below, is a sample handout of my Kili presentation, sharing with you the variety of platform points and messages I interactively deliver.
 I hope, right in the here-and-now, that you get good value from these insights.
 And if you see a good fit between these themes of planning, goal-setting, team-building, perseverance, visioning, reaching for your (professional) dreams, etc. and my speaker services to deliver the same, please feel free to give me a call.
 I’d love to bring this presentation to your organization or association…to your good team, staff or association members in the balance of 2013 or into 2014!